scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 23%
    :figclass: bht

-   Preview of a Colabcode snippet.
+   Preview of a Colab code snippet.
 The preview contains two copies of the code.
 The bottom copy of the code will be inserted into the current code cell.
 The top copy of the code serves as a guide to sites to be edited.
 The dollar sign marks the start of a tab stop where the enclosed placeholder value may need to be changed. :label:`colabplus`

 Snippets for OnDemand Notebooks at HPCs